Fairbanks, Alaska: Crime

-Compared to communities of similar population, Fairbanks' crime rate (violent and property crimes combined) is higher than Alaska's average, which in turn is higher than the U.S. average.
+Compared to communities of similar population, Fairbanks's crime rate (violent and property crimes combined) is higher than Alaska's average, which in turn is higher than the U.S. average.
+Fairbanks is ranked the least safe city in Alaska by neighborhoodscout.com.

-Fairbanks similarly has a higher than average rate of rape and sexual assault, and in 2010 was ranked the third most dangerous U.S. city for women with 70 rapes per 100,000 inhabitants.
+Fairbanks similarly has a rate of rape and sexual assault three times the national average, and in 2010 was ranked the third most dangerous U.S. city for women with 70 rapes per 100,000 inhabitants.

 Economy

 Doyon, Limited, an oil services company, is based in Fairbanks.